Lire en Francais

 Can I choose the test before I know the score I need?

 You can, but it is safer to choose with the target score in mind because format fit and score target should be connected.
+Choosing an exam format without knowing the score band means you may prepare for a result that does not actually serve the program you are applying to.

 Official sources